chetanyaji/recipe-data-api/README.md

 # recipe-data-api
-This Project is for Recipe management
+This Project recipe-data-api is for recipe management and its ingredient
-Recipe Data API

 It is a spring boot application, in which CRUD operations will be done using Rest Api's for Recipes.

-Here are the sample screenshots are placing to access the data.

 •For getting all the recipe details from the table.